yunks128/unity-cs-security/code_samples/jupyter/identity_pool_aws_creds/README.md

 Note:

-In above Get-AWS-Creds-From-Cognito-ID-Token.ipynb Jupyter Notebook,an ID token is obtained using the USER_PASSWORD_AUTH auth flow of client_idp.initiate_auth().
+In above Get-AWS-Creds-From-Cognito-ID-Token.ipynb Jupyter Notebook, an ID token is obtained using the USER_PASSWORD_AUTH auth flow of client_idp.initiate_auth().
 This code interactively requests for username and password to obtain the ID token.
 This code is only added for demonstration purposes and usually the Cognito ID token should be available as the UNITY_COGNITO_ID_TOKEN environment variable,